joeykap123/tf2-netcode-analysis/docs/ResearchDoc.md

 ---

-## 11.Time Synchronization / Clock Drift
+## 15. Time Synchronization & Clock Drift
 Different client clocks

-## 12. Quality of Service (QoS) / Network Prioritization
+## 16. Quality of Service (QoS) / Network Prioritization
 Go over how client side gameplay is prioritized over cosmetics and items.

-## 10. Challenges and Security Implications of UDP Networking
+## 17. Challenges and Security Implications of UDP Networking
 However, while lag compensation and interpolation generally result in better gameplay, these concepts can become problematic, noteably when cheating becomes involved. </br>

 Team Fortress 2 has a notable command that players can modify within their console, known as **cl_interp**.